Donald O'Brien (actor): Semi-retirement

-His last regular film roles were in Return From Death (1991), The Devil's Daughter/ aka "The Sect" (1991) and Sparrow (1993).
+His last regular film roles were in The Devil's Daughter a.k.a.
+"The Sect" (1991), Return from Death (Frankenstein 2000) (1992) and Sparrow (1993).
 As he became more active, however, it was around this time that O'Brien suffered another accident.
 While walking on a beach with two of his brothers, he attempted a short sprint but fell and was unable to get back up.
 His brothers were able to get him to a hospital where it was discovered that the hip bones on one side of his body were severely damaged due to being overly stressed.

 In March 1996, he gave a rare interview with Euro Trash Cinema, a popular European exploitation film magazine, in which he discussed his early life and career, former co-stars and his thoughts on the state of the Italian film industry.
-His last film was Honey Sweet Love, in 1999.
+His last film was Honey Sweet Love, in 1994.

+Later life and death

+O'Brien retired to Andernos-les-Bains, France in the mid-1990s.
+For several years, he was falsely reported to have died of a heart attack in Rome in November 2003.

-He died in Andernos-les-Bains in France.
+He died in Andernos-les-Bains, aged 88, on April 23, 2018.